TokaLab/tokalab.github.io/pages/Others.md

 ## TokaCards

 An education fusion card game which can be used for sharing fun time by learning new concepts.
-See here for details or contact us at [tokalab.fusion@gmail.com].
+See [here](/Others/TokaCards) for details or contact us at [tokalab.fusion@gmail.com](tokalab.fusion@gmail.com).